braddoeswebdev/summer-workshops/source/web/00-design.html.md

 You'll probably want to pick a font or 2 for your page to use.
 Keep in mind the tone & design of your page - if you're writing a very serious business-y page, a goofy-looking handwriting font is probably not the best choice.
 You will want to stick to either using 1 font for everything or picking 1 to use for the headers & another for the rest of your text.
 To choose a font:

 - Go to [Google Fonts](http://google.com/fonts)
-- You can also use the controls on the left to filter the list.
+- You can use the controls on the left to filter the list.
 - When you find one you like, click the "Add to Collection" button.
 - If you've picked out several fonts, use the "Review" button at the bottom to narrow it down to 1 or 2.
 - Once you have your fonts chosen, click the "Use" button in the panel at the bottom of the page.